sandrulino01/ctf-tools/http/multiprocess_proxy/README.md

 - Service names (for example `PlsDontPwnMe`): indicates the name of the service
 - `type`: indicates the type of the service.
 Services are filtered with rules of its own type (if they exist)
 - `banned`: indicates banned strings.
-You may use hex syntax ("\x30" --> 0).
+You may use hex syntax (`\x30` becomes `0`).
 Services are filtered by his own banned strings list.
 Checks are NOT case sensitive
 - `match_banned`: indicates banned regular expressions.
 Services are filtered by his own banned regular expressions list
 - `port`: indicates the service's port.
 You may check used port via
 ```bash